 “The remarkable scientific achievements of Drs Yamada and Nishikawa are a demonstration of the significance and the global impact of Japanese cancer research and may open new ways of treating cancer in the future and improving patients’ quality of life”, said Thierry Mauvernay, President & Delegate of the Board of Debiopharm Group.

 About the JCA-Mauvernay Award

 Since 2005, the Japanese Cancer Association (JCA) and Debiopharm Group have co-organized the ‘JCA-Mauvernay Award’.
 This prize illustrates the curiosity that drives researchers as well as the scientific cooperation between Japan and Switzerland.
 It aims at recognizing outstanding achievements in the field of oncology amongst Japanese researchers, in both the fundamental and the clinical aspects.
 The award has a total value of CHF 25’000.

 About Debiopharm Group

-Debiopharm Group™ is a Swiss-based global biopharmaceutical group of five companies active in the development and manufacture of drugs and diagnostics tools.
+Debiopharm Group™ is a Swiss-headquartered global biopharmaceutical group including five companies active in the life science areas of drug development, GMP manufacturing of proprietary drugs, diagnostic tools and investment management.
 Debiopharm focuses on developing prescription drugs that target unmet medical needs.
 The group in-licenses and develops promising drug candidates.
 The products are commercialized by pharmaceutical out-licensing partners to give access to the largest number of patients worldwide.

 For more information, please see www.debiopharm.com